laipn/company-fit/README.md

 ## Engineering Culture

 > [!IMPORTANT]
-> Only ICs should answer
+> Only ICs should answer.
+>
+> Some of these might be too technical.
+Because we are evaluating the company and not the IC, allow the IC to choose a (yet-unanswered) section.

 _Background_